Search:

 December ends the year with a bang

-The final month of 2011 saw at least six pangolin busts – including one on the very last day of the year.
+The final month of 2011 saw at least ten pangolin busts – including one on the very last day of the year.

-Three of the incidents, including the one on New Year’s Eve, occurred in Vietnam, with a total of over 200 live pangolins seized over the past three weeks.
+Four of the incidents (including the one on New Year’s Eve) occurred in Vietnam and, together, involved a total of over 200 live pangolins.

 The haul was one of the largest intercepted in 2011 and was reportedly buried in an attempt to prevent any parts of the animals from being stolen for sale in the black market trade.